Personal Injury law

 Mark has an MA in Philosophy, Politics and Economics from New College, University of Oxford.

 Prior to becoming a barrister, Mark worked for several international investment banks.
 This business experience enables him to bring clear commercial acumen to his advice and advocacy.

-Mark has served a judicial intern to at the Federal Court of Australia, to the current Chief Justice of Australia.
+Mark has served a judicial intern to at the Federal Court of Australia, to the former Chief Justice of Australia.